dmpdump/dmpdump.github.io/_posts/2025-07-11-Belarus-nexus_Threat_Actor_Target_Poland.md

 ![sshot](/assets/images/Belarus_Poland/vtsubmission.png)

 The file is a Microsoft Compiled HTML Help file, a proprietary online help format which consists of a binary that contains a collection of compressed files, including HTML files and other objects.
-Decompressing `declaracja.chm`, we can see the following files:
+Decompressing `deklaracja.chm`, we can see the following files:

 ![sshot](/assets/images/Belarus_Poland/content.png)